 See news article on 2012 Winners.

 View or download the Press Release.

-View or download the PowerPoint slides presented at the inaugural 2012 awards ceremony.
+View or download the PowerPoint slides presented at the inaugural 2012 awards ceremony in Birmingham.